Numerous were the times I saw women wearing hiking leggings during their hiking.

 Never Wear Cotton Leggings for Hiking

 Cotton is the most unsuitable type of material to wear in any hiking adventure.
 The reason is rather simple: Cotton absorbs body and external moisture.

-When it rains or snows you will get wet and stay wet.
-Then comes hypothermia, pneumonia and a big range of things that can literally kill you.
+When it rains or snows, you will get wet and stay wet.
+Then come hypothermia, pneumonia, and a big range of things that can kill you.